nbailey20/HACC/README.md

 ## Future Needs
 * Support for services with more than 4KB of credentials via multiple parameters per service
-* 'configure' (as opposed to install) keyword to grant additional devices access to existing Vault
-    * encrypt hacc_vars file to be provided to additional user as config file, or manually prompt for config vars
 * Confirm user doesn't already exist for add action before asking for password if not provided
 * Test that all required config variables for action are valid
 * Set max password generation length for dumb sites --max-len